Diosdado Cabello: Drug trafficking

 Cabello has been accused, by defector Leamsy Salazar, of being a leading figure in an international drug trafficking organization, of using nepotism to reward friends and family members by the Atlantic and of directing colectivos while paying them with funds from Petróleos de Venezuela by opposition media in Venezuela.
 In 2013, there were at least 17 formal corruption allegations lodged against Cabello in Venezuela's prosecutors office.

 On 27 January 2015, reports accusing Cabello of drug trafficking emerged.
 In a series of investigations by the United States government, it was stated that Cabello's alleged involvement in the drug trade as the "capo" [sic] (head) of the Cartel of the Suns (Spanish Cartel de los soles), had also involved high-ranking generals of Venezuelan military.

-On 26 March 2020, the U.S. Department of State offered $10 million for information leading to his arrest and/or conviction by the US in relation to drug trafficking and narco-terrorism.
+On 26 March 2020, the U.S. Department of State offered $10 million for information leading to his arrest or conviction by the US in relation to drug trafficking and narco-terrorism.

 Assassination plot targeting Marco Rubio

-In mid-July 2017, reporters in Washington, D.C. observed an increased security presence surrounding United States Senator Marco Rubio.
+In mid-July 2017, reporters in Washington, D.C., observed an increased security presence surrounding Senator Marco Rubio.
 On 13 August 2017, The Miami Herald reported that a US Department of Homeland Security memo alleged that Cabello may have initiated an assassination plot targeting Rubio, and may have contacted "unspecified Mexican nationals" to discuss killing Rubio.
 Cabello is a strong critic of Rubio, whom he dubbed "Narco Rubio".
 Rubio, who is a critic of the Venezuelan government, has led an effort in the United States government to take action against officials of the Latin American government, often singling out Cabello.
 The Department of Homeland Security could not verify the details involved in the threat, but took it seriously enough to contact multiple law enforcement agencies about the incident and Rubio's security detail had increased in size.